UTS-eResearch/datacrate/README.md

 on highly nuanced distinctions between different kinds of creators of research data, without addressing a lot of the who-what-where type metadata.

-[VIVO]: TODO
+"The [VIVO] ontology represents researchers in the context of their experience, outputs, interests, accomplishments, and associated institutions." - it is a designed for discovering information about researchers.
+It does not cover all the metadata one might want about research outputs, but we have drawn on it for

 #### Non-RDF-based formats

-[Datacite] has a lot of metadata that is useful for Data Crates, but it is oriented towards publications, and thus only usful for some metadata and for data sets that are actually published formally.
+[Datacite] has a lot of metadata that is useful for Data Crates, because it is but it is oriented towards describing things at the dataset level, not the file level, and thus only useful for some metadata.
+It is also focussed on published data which has a DOI (although you can enter a null DOI).
+There was an RDF version of Datacite but it is out of date.

 [RIF-CS] is a standard created by the Australian National Data Service based on ISO 2146 for data dissemination which has good general purpose coverage but it's an XML based format that can't be used in a linked-data context directly.

-[Frictionless data] packages have a

-### Why not use Frictionless data packages

-Frictionless data packages are attractive in that they are simple, JSON based metadata but:
-* Don't interoperate with the semantic web, as there is no JSON-LD version.
+[Frictionless data]  packages are attractive in that they are simple, JSON based metadata but they don't interoperate with the semantic web, as there is no JSON-LD version and they do not reference mainstream approaches to metadata such as Dublin Core except in passing.

-* Don't have a

 ### RDFa, really?
 Isn't that a bit out there?